singnet/dev-portal/docs/ai-consumers/paypal.md

 The Marketplace offers a free trial version, where registered users can access service(s) for a specified time period.
 After the expiration time period of the trial version, install an Ethereum browser extension, such as MetaMask.

-This extension mediates with the blockchain on behalf, and helps you in transferring of tokens between wallets, and invoke contracts.
+This extension mediates with the Blockchain on behalf, and helps you in transferring of tokens between wallets, and invoke contracts.

 **Note**: Service metadata is a place where the price of the service is set and it is on the blockchain.